-From the architect.
+Text description provided by the architects.
 A young family decided to settle in a rural area outside of London, and to start their building project around the walls of an old cow shed.
 Interested in a holistic approach to environmental architecture, their brief was that the house should fit harmoniously in its context, use locally harvested and reused materials where possible and be an exemplar in terms of environmental performance.

 Site strategy : The original organisation of the farm provided good views to the south and a sheltered courtyard to the north.
 The new house works within this arrangement, glazed to the south for passive gains to the main living / dining area, and accessed via the north, away from prevailing winds.
 The footprint of the new house occupies two thirds of the original barn footprint, the remaining third left as a sheltered courtyard to the north.
 The perimeter 2m high walls of the original cow-barn were left in situ, which function as a rain-screen to the new house, and partly enclose the sheltered courtyard.
 To the west, a ‘banjo terrace’ is provided, on the off-chance that the owner decides to take up the banjo and acquire a rocking chair in his later years.

 Materials : The idea of an oak frame building was identified as a key design aspiration, but presented potential issues in terms of maintaining air tightness with inevitable shrinkage of the frame over time.
 The solution was a hybrid structure, with a fully internalised oak frame providing strength, and a highly insulated air tight envelope externally providing stiffness.
 The new oak frame and the reused steel frame are offset relative to each other providing small openings for natural ventilation at ground level.